vinceq-usgs/dyfi-loc/README.md

 1. Load a collection of unassociated individual responses with location (geocoded) and intensities.
 These will be "observation".
 2. Determine the location with largest intensity; use that as the starting point.
 Alternatively, use a weighted (by squared intensity) spatial average.
 This will be the initial search location.
 3. Set up a search grid (possibly related to max int) centered on the initial location.
-4. Iterate over each node of the search grid:
+4. Iterate over each node of the search grid.
+5. The next step depends on which residual calculation method is used.

+Version A (old Locator method):
-5. Iterate over test magnitudes (and depths? depending on IPE):
+  a.
+Iterate over test magnitudes (and depths? depending on IPE):
-  - Assume this node is a "test epicenter" with given magnitude.
+    1. Assume this node is a "test epicenter" with given magnitude.
-  - Iterate through each observation and calculate the estimated intensity there.
+    2. Iterate through each observation and calculate the estimated intensity.
+    3. Compare with the actual (observed) intensity at that location.
-  - Sum up the (weighted)? squared residuals for that magnitude.
+    4. Sum up the weighted squared residuals of intensity.
-7. At each node, determine the magnitude with the smallest total residual.
+  b.
+The magnitude with the lowest residual is the "best" magnitude for this test epicenter.

+Version B (B&W method):
+  a.
+Iterate through each observation and calculate the magnitude what would result in this intensity.
+  b.
+Compare each calculated magnitude of each location with the weighted mean of the magnitudes in all locations.
+  c.
+Sum up the weighed variances in magnitude.
+That is the residual for this test epicenter.

-8. Select the node-magnitude combination with the smallest total residual.
+6. Select the node-magnitude combination with the smallest total residual.
 This is the preferred solution.
-9. Test the azimuthal coverage of the observations w.r.t. the solution, reject if insufficient coverage.
+7. Test the azimuthal coverage of the observations w.r.t. the solution, reject if insufficient coverage.
+(TODO)
-10. Determine the time of origin using the initial entry time (or some computation of initial entry times)
+8. Determine the time of origin using the initial entry time (or some computation of initial entry times) (TODO)

 IPEs
 ----